 Figure 8.
-Conservative temperature $(T_c)$ and absolute salinity $(S_a)$ diagram of the binned glider data restricted to the range of 50-600 m depth during (a) phase 2 (17/March - 13/April), and (b) phase 3 (16/April - 31/May).
-Dots are coloured according to oxygen concentration, density isolines are plotted in gray [kg m-3].
-The characteristic $T_c$ -Sa trends of SACW and ESACW are highlighted respectively by a dotted and a dashed black line.
-Full-depth diagrams for the 4 phases can be found in Supplement Figure S12.
+Conservative temperature (T_c) and absolute salinity (S_a) diagram of the binned glider data restricted to the range of 50-600 m depth during (a) phase 2 (17 March-13 April), and (b) phase 3 (16 April-31 May).
+Dots are colored according to oxygen concentration, density isolines are plotted in gray (kg m-3).
+The characteristic T_c - S_a trends of South Atlantic central water and eastern South Atlantic central water are highlighted respectively by a dotted and a dashed black line.
+Full-depth diagrams for the 4 phases can be found in Figure S12 in Supporting Information S1.